PlotSenseAI/PlotSenseAI-Hackathon-Submissions/README.md

 **Questions?** Reach out in the Discord server or contact the Havilah Academy team.

-Good luck, and happy hacking! 🚀
+Shalom with love from Havilah Academy and happy hacking! 🚀